 Home Alone Movie House Also For Sale:

 The Father of the Bride home is the second movie house to go up for sale recently.
 The house where Home Alone was filmed is also available for purchase.
-You can tour the Home Alone home as seen in the movie, HERE and you can tour it as it is today, HERE.
+You can tour the Home Alone home as seen in the movie, Home Alone Movie House Tour.
+Tour it as it is today here: Home Alone House For Sale.

 Historic Home Tour: Savannah Georgia